 - The recent iOS 14.5 updates and the changes to Facebook Pixel.

 In a recent article, we went over the latest changes and updates that Apple is bringing to the way we see ads.
 The iOS 14.5 update has changed a lot for iPhone users, allowing them to gain increased control over the information they share with apps and third-party websites.
 Among other things, it introduces some limitations to the use of Facebook Pixel, allowing up to eight custom conversions and/or standard events (as described above).
-Additionally, Facebook nowadays suggests using one Pixel per domain, which might sound like a severe limitation.
-Still, you surely can succeed with a highly relevant and targeted campaign with lookalike and custom audiences.
+Additionally, Facebook nowadays suggests using one Pixel per domain, which may sound like a severe limitation.
+However, you can still succeed with a highly relevant and targeted campaign that includes lookalike and custom audiences.

 Fact: Setting up and installing your Facebook Pixel on your website is a straightforward and clear procedure.
-All you need to do is log in to your Facebook Events Manager, select “ Connect to Data Sources,” click on the “web” option and then move forward to choose the Facebook Pixel that you can connect in the following dialog box.
-The next step is to name your Pixel, get your snippet and paste it on your website’s header (over tag).
-Remember that you’ll have to perform the action on every page you want to have your Facebook PIxel active if you don’t use a template.
+All you need to do is log in to your Facebook Events Manager, select “ Connect to Data Sources,” click on the “web” option, and then move forward to choose the Facebook Pixel that you can connect in the following dialog box.
+The next step is to name your Pixel, get your snippet, and paste it on your website’s header (over tag).
+Remember that you’ll have to perform the action on every page you want to have your Facebook Pixel active if you don’t use a template.
 Before you’re ready to go, you have to select your matching criteria (advanced automatic or manual) and then choose and set up your Pixel events.
 Depending on your law firm’s buyer persona, goals, and resources, we’d suggest you look at our previous suggestions and pick those that fit your needs.
-Remember that you have to notify your website visitors about the Pixel, so to be compliant, don’t forget to add this information in a visible part of your website.
+Remember that you have to notify your website visitors about the Pixel.
+Be compliant and don’t forget to add this information in a visible part of your website.

 Tip: Remember to check if your Facebook Pixel is functioning properly periodically.
-You can do that by setting up your Facebook Pixel Helper Chrome Extention.
+You can do that by setting up your Facebook Pixel Helper Chrome Extension.

 Time for our key takeaways.

-- Don’t get discouraged by the limitations those privacy updates bring.
-While it might create a more complex environment, at first glance, it can be your chance to understand your data in-depth and start making the most out of your social media budget.
+- Don’t get discouraged by the limitations privacy updates bring.
+While it might create a more complex environment at first glance, it is a chance to understand your data in-depth and start making the most out of your social media budget.